streamthoughts/jikkou/docs/content/en/docs/User Guide/Validation/_index.md

 To do that, the validations to be applied must be configured in your `application.conf`.

-For example, the below configuration shows how to use the validation `io.streamthoughts.jikkou.api.validations.TopicNameRegexValidation` class to verify that all topic names match a given regex.
+For example, the below configuration shows how to use the validation `io.streamthoughts.jikkou.kafka.validations.TopicNameRegexValidation` class to verify that all topic names match a given regex.

 ```hocon